AlexOugh/aws-services-porper/README.md

   (Only need the to do the first one.
 The second 2 steps are configured during this stack's creation)

+## Initialization

+After a stack is successfully created, please run 'init_dynamodb.py' to create default groups in 'group' table

 ## [![Sungard Availability Services | Labs][labs-logo]][labs-github-url]

 This project is maintained by the Labs group at [Sungard Availability